alexanderbeletsky/backbone-express-spa/README.md

 <a name="description"/>
 ## Description

-SPA infrastructure setup could be time consuming.
-It's a typical problem, to configure `requirejs`, initial routing and view manager, to prevent memory leaks.
-This project could be used as a good start to build your own single page application.
+The SPA infrastructure setup can be time consuming.
+Typical problems are, to configure `requirejs`, to setup the initial routing and view manager or to prevent memory leaks.
+This project may be used as a starting point to build your own single page application.

-This project is a complete and minimal setup for building single page applications running on ``Express.js`` framework as back-end and ``Backbone.js`` as front-end.
+This project is a complete and minimal setup for building an SPA running on the `Express.js` framework as the back-end and `Backbone.js` as the front-end.

-SPA itself is rather simple concept, but it requires some infrastructure to have in place, before building up a new application.
-This project already includes this infrastructure.
+The concept of SPAs itself is rather simple, but it requires some infrastructure to have in place, before building up a new application.
+This project already includes the necessary infrastructure.

 <a name="example"/>
 ## Application example